ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 relative risk.
-It describes the relative relationship between the risk of disease Y in the presence of agent X versus in absence of X. Mathematically, it's calculated by dividing the rate of some outcome (such as incidence or mortality rate) population exposed to a risk by the outcome rate in unexposed population.
+It describes the relative relationship between the risk of disease Y in the presence of agent X versus in absence of X. Mathematically, it's calculated by dividing the rate of some outcome (such as incidence or mortality rate) among the population exposed to a risk by the outcome rate in the unexposed population.
 For example, if there are A incident cases and B person-years in exposed group;
-C incident cases and D person-years in unexposed group, then the relative risk (rate ratio) equals :math:`\frac{AD}{BC}`.
+C incident cases and D person-years in the unexposed group, then the relative risk (rate ratio) equals :math:`\frac{AD}{BC}`.
 The "unexposed" or "reference" group in the GBD-estimated relative risks is always the TMREL for that risk.
 For GBD risk factors with continuous risk exposures, the GBD-estimated relative risks